hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

 #### Network

-To deploy PTFE in Azure you will need to create new or use existing networking infrastructure.
+To deploy Terraform Enterprise in Azure you will need to create new or use existing networking infrastructure.
 The infrastructure diagram highlights some of the key components.
 These elements are likely to be very unique to your environment and not something this Reference Architecture can specify in